thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

 For more about deprecations and removals, see Deprecations and removals for Red Hat Advanced Cluster Management.

-#### The *ConfigurationPolicy* incorrectly processes *objectSelector* and *namespaceSelector* results

-When you use both the `objectSelector` and the `namespaceSelector` fields in a `ConfigurationPolicy` resource, the objects that the `objectSelector` return get applied to all the namespaces that the `namespaceSelector` return.
-The `ConfigurationPolicy` incorrectly processes the results.
-To workaround this issue, apply the `object-templates-raw` field to iterate over the objects.

-ACM-22676

 #### Configuration policy listed complaint when namespace is stuck in *Terminating* state

 When you have a configuration policy that is configured with